websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 * **Downtime**: Database maintenance may cause downtime every few months.
 This downtime usually lasts about two minutes.
 This may not come with a notification in advance.

+* **Read/write splits**: Configuring a read/write split in your database service is not supported in DXP Cloud.

 ## Search Service

 These limitations apply to the [Search service](../platform-services/search-service.md) in each DXP Cloud environment: